EmmanuelOsaea/Cv-samples/README.md

 ## Investment Analyst
 Deutsche Bank, Germany | February/2019 – December/2021

-- Operated risk and performance analysis on a wide spectrum of investment products, supporting the financial institutions team in achieving 60% growth.
+- Operated risk and performance analysis on a wide spectrum of investment products, supporting the financial institution's team in achieving 60% growth.

-- Established partnerships with high-net-worth clients to understand their goals and align risk managements accordingly.
+- Established partnerships with high-net-worth clients to understand their goals and align risk management accordingly.